In slap at Instagram, Twitter releases own photo tool

 Observers note that the feud comes a few months after the close of Twitter rival Facebook's $715 million deal to buy Instagram.

-And earlier this year, Instagram may have embarrassed Twitter when it experienced a big uptick in mobile users that pushed the app past Twitter in the race for mobile users.
+And earlier this fall, Instagram may have embarrassed Twitter when it experienced a big uptick in mobile users that pushed the app past Twitter in the race for mobile users.